subhayanmukherjee/classcoherence/README.md

 ## Guidelines

-1. The entire code for generating the training datasets and training the models is provided in [train_coh_class.py](https://github.com/subhayanmukherjee/classcoherence/blob/master/train_coh_class.py).
-However, this code uses the trained InSAR Denoising CNN from our [cnninsar repo](https://github.com/subhayanmukherjee/cnninsar).
-Please refer to the relevant guidelines in that repo to train the InSAR Denoising CNN first before running any code from this repo.
+1. The entire code for generating the training datasets and training our InSAR Coherence Classification CNN is provided in the [train_coh_class.py](https://github.com/subhayanmukherjee/classcoherence/blob/master/train_coh_class.py) script.
+However, this script uses the trained InSAR Denoising CNN from our [cnninsar repo](https://github.com/subhayanmukherjee/cnninsar).
+Please refer to the relevant guidelines in that repo to train that InSAR Denoising CNN before running any code from this repo.
-2. If you want to test the trained InSAR coherence classification CNN model on a simulated images dataset, please follow the relevant guidelines from our [cnninsar repo](https://github.com/subhayanmukherjee/cnninsar).
+2. If you want to test the trained InSAR Coherence Classification CNN on a simulated images dataset, please follow the relevant guidelines from our [cnninsar repo](https://github.com/subhayanmukherjee/cnninsar).